karen07/dns-client-test/README.md

 # DNS client test
-DNS-client-test program resolves domains from a file with a set number of requests per second.
-And it can save the results to files.
-The cache.data can be used in the dns-server-test program.
+The DNS-client-test program resolves domains listed in a file at a configurable request rate and can save the results to output files.
+The generated `cache.data` file can be used by the DNS-server-test program.
 ## Usage
 ```sh
 Commands: